njw0709/FASRAT/README.md

 ### Raster File

-The raster file should be in NetCDF format (`.nc`).
+The raster file can be in any format supported by rasterio (NetCDF `.nc`, GeoTIFF `.tif`, etc.).
 The tool uses this file to:
 1. Determine the coordinate reference system (CRS) for spatial alignment
 2. Extract pixel resolution and dimensions
 3. Compute the intersection weights between polygons and pixels

-The raster file can contain any variable - the tool only uses the spatial metadata and grid structure.
+4. Read and aggregate raster data values

+For multi-band rasters, each band is treated as a time step.
+Single-band rasters are treated as single-time data.

 ## Output Format

+### Weights File

-FASRAT outputs an HDF5 file containing a pandas DataFrame with the following columns:
+FASRAT outputs a parquet file containing a pandas DataFrame with the following columns:

 - `raster_bbox_coords`: Bounding box coordinates in raster index space for each polygon
 - `weight`: A NumPy array (weight matrix) representing the area-weighted intersection between the polygon and each overlapping raster pixel.
 Weights sum to 1.0 for each polygon.